 What rankles most is, I guess I didn’t even take a close up of the grave.
 I remember worrying about being chased off, so I only took respectful wide shots, making them lousy photos.

-Also, Farewell, Genuine Reward
+Also, this year, farewell, Genuine Reward

 This year, also marks the passing of Genuine Reward one of Genuine Risk’s two foals.
 He passed away in comfort at Old Friends Kentucky, thanks to the generosity of author of SEABISCUIT: AN AMERICAN LEGEND Laura Hillenbrand and Perk Connell, president of the the Big Horn Polo Club.